jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 ### Putting Everything Together

+Now we need to handover the responsiblity to bevy from main function.
 Update your `src/main.rs` with the following code.

 ```rust
 // Replace your main.rs with the following code.